 Later in the year, Tiree becomes a haven for windsurfers from all over the world.
-It also has a variety of archeological sites.
-On the north coast you can visit Dun Mor Vaul, an iron-age broch, or roundhouse.
+It also has a variety of archaeological sites.
+On the north coast, you can visit Dun Mor Vaul, an iron-age broch, or roundhouse.

 You can also explore the Hynish Heritage Trail.
 Start at the Skerryvore Lighthouse Museum in Hynish and then wind your way through the workshops and walled gardens of the past.

 How to get there: There’s a ferry from Oban.
 There are flights from Glasgow.

 How to get around: Car, walking or bicycle.

 How long to stay: For an overnight getaway, you could combine a trip to Coll and see everything on both islands.

 Coll is a peaceful island known for wildlife, fabulous beaches and star-gazing.

 Begin your visit in Arinagour, a little settlement of simple, white-washed cottages.
 Your next stop could be one its 20 beaches, many that have towering sand dunes and an assortment of seabirds, rabbits and otters.

 Inland, if you visit the moors and meadows, keep your eyes peeled—you may see a corncrake, a rare local bird that darts about in the moor’s tall grasses.